-“Asshole” is not a term I use clinically/scientifically, but people use it commonly because it provides a shared understanding of something you “know when you see it.”
-So my goal here is to clearly categorize a pattern that you probably intuitively recognize, in a way that’s more insightful.
+“Asshole” is not a term I use clinically or scientifically, but rather commonly because it provides a shared understanding of something you “know when you see it.”
+My goal here is to offer insight into and clearly categorize a pattern that you probably intuitively recognize.

 The key to understanding the Dark Triad is that while all three share a callousness toward others that encourages manipulativeness, they do so for distinct reasons.
-Psychopaths are driven by short-term tangible rewards, and engage in reckless, antisocial behavior to get it.
+Psychopaths are driven by short-term tangible rewards and engage in reckless, antisocial behavior to get them.
 Machiavellians are fueled by long-term tangible rewards and will strategize schemes to get them.
-Narcissists are motivated by whatever boosts their ego, whether tangible rewards or simple praise that validates their idealized self-image.
+Narcissists are motivated by whatever boosts their ego, whether it be tangible rewards or simple praise that validates their idealized self-image.

-Also known as sociopaths, or antisocial personalities, psychopaths are your typical movie villains.
+Psychopaths are your typical movie villains.
 Their emotionality is callous and aggressive (manifested as angry outbursts or even physical violence with little remorse) and their behavior is impulsive and irresponsible (often blatantly disregarding the safety of themselves or others).
-They gleefully defy norms and laws, and use deceit and manipulation for profit or (even creepier) self-amusement.
+They gleefully defy norms and laws, and use deceit and manipulation for profit or, even more alarming, self-amusement.

 A unique aspect to psychopaths is they tend to have a short-term focus: for example, they will lie for immediate gratification, even if those lies compromise their long-term gains.
 Other short-term behavior such as recklessness and thrill-seeking tends to drive ambitious and reckless criminal behavior.
 For further reading, I recommend the book, Snakes in Suits: When Psychopaths Go to Work.

-Unlike psychopathy, which is more genetic and rarely remediable, machiavellianism can be more of a fluid “state” than a permanent personality “trait”.
-As the Milgram and Stanford Prison experiments suggested, normally prosocial people can act surprisingly Machiavellian when put into the right situation.
-In fact, I have seen corporate leaders who appear to be genuinely kind in their personal lives, act surprisingly Machiavellian when their companies are put into difficult financial dilemmas (e.g. hiring and refusing to fire mercenary employees).
-Corporate culture, particularly in Silicon Valley, encourages such behavior by glorifying the leaders that “do whatever it takes” to ensure their company survives and succeeds.
+Unlike psychopathy, which is partly genetic and rarely remediable, Machiavellianism can be more of a fluid state as opposed to a permanent personality trait.
+As the Milgram and Stanford prison experiments suggested, normally prosocial people can act in surprisingly Machiavellian ways when in certain situations, under certain conditions.
+In fact, I have seen corporate leaders, who appear to be genuinely kind in their personal lives, act surprisingly Machiavellian when their companies are put into difficult financial dilemmas (e.g. hiring and refusing to fire mercenary employees).
+Corporate culture, particularly in Silicon Valley, encourages such behavior by glorifying leaders that “do whatever it takes” to ensure their company survives and succeeds.

 Most people are familiar with the most obvious features of narcissism: grandiose self-confidence and self-centeredness, which comes off as smug and self-serving.
-However, the narcissist is actually insecure inside and is on a never-ending quest for ego-reinforcement, including going so far as to deceive himself.
+However, the narcissist is actually very insecure and on a never-ending quest for ego-reinforcement, which includes going so far as to deceive himself.
 Narcissists seem to believe their own boasts and feel entitled, even when it can be verified that they are exaggerating their competence.

-Emotionally, narcissists feel anger and aggression if their fragile ego is threatened (known as “narcissistic rage”).
-Given they cannot be vulnerable enough for true intimacy, their relationships tend to be unempathic and superficial.
-Behaviorally, they tend to act antagonistically towards others — manipulating, lying, and threatening to get their way — and engaging in uninhibited acts that are irresponsible, impulsive, or risky to seem exciting or daring.
+Emotionally, narcissists feel anger and aggression if their fragile ego is threatened, in what’s known as “narcissistic rage.”
+Given that they cannot be vulnerable enough for true intimacy, their relationships tend to be unempathetic and superficial.
+Behaviorally, they tend to act antagonistically toward others — manipulating, lying, and threatening their way to their desired results — and engaging in uninhibited acts that are irresponsible, impulsive, or risky to seem exciting or daring.

-At some point in their lives, about 6 percent of people will meet full criteria for narcissistic personality disorder, with more men (8 percent) than women (5 percent) qualifying.
-As with the rest of the Dark Triad, narcissists are overrepresented among leaders — especially leaders of nations.
-For a psychoanalytic perspective on how narcissism develops, I recommend the book, The Drama of the Gifted Child.
+At some point in their lives, about 6 percent of people will meet full criteria for narcissistic personality disorder, with more men (almost 8 percent) than women (almost 5 percent) qualifying.
+As with the rest of the Dark Triad, narcissists are overrepresented among leaders , especially leaders of nations.
+For a psychoanalytic perspective on how narcissism develops, I recommend Alice Miller’s book, The Drama of the Gifted Child.

 Part II: The Accidental Asshole (High-Functioning Autism)

-Distinct from the Dark Triad spectrum is a condition that can actually be useful for work called Autism Spectrum Disorder, in which high-functioning cases, were formerly known as Asperger’s.
+Distinct from the Dark Triad spectrum is a condition that can actually be useful for work, called Autism Spectrum Disorder, in which high-functioning cases were formerly known as Asperger’s syndrome.
 People on the autism spectrum are not usually assholes.
-But they share an impaired sense of empathy that can make them superficially seem like assholes.
+But they share an impaired sense of empathy that can make them seem like assholes.

-The film starts with Mark and Erica going out on a date, and results in her breaking up with him because he says offensive things, which she interprets as him being asshole (i.e. Dark Triad spectrum).
-However, by the ending scene, Marilyn, Mark’s attorney, recognizes that he is not actually an asshole, but that he’s more painfully oblivious (i.e. autism spectrum) and is trying to mimic the hard-nosed behavior of what he believes other CEOs do.
+The film starts with Mark and a fellow college student Erica going out on a date.
+She quickly breaks up with him because he says offensive things, which she interprets as him being an asshole (i.e. Dark Triad spectrum).
+However, by the ending scene, Marilyn, Mark’s attorney, recognizes that he’s less an asshole, and more painfully oblivious (i.e. on the autism spectrum), and is trying to mimic the hard-nosed behavior of what he believes other CEOs do.

 Opening scene [Erica]: “You are probably going to be a very successful computer person.
 But you’re going to go through life thinking that girls don’t like you because you’re a nerd.
 And I want you to know, from the bottom of my heart, that that won’t be true.
 It’ll be because you’re an asshole.”